pedropassos06/wordfx/csci205_final_project/README.md

 Modules: javafx.graphics, javafx.controls, javafx.fxml\
 Reference: https://openjfx.io/

 Running the game is very straight forward.
-After cloning this repo, you must just need\
+After cloning this repo, you just need\
 to use gradle simply run it by using the command **-gradle run**!

 Choose your mode and _have fun_!